karugo-murage/prepare-better-forexams/excel-in-exams/README.md

 - The site is not as responsive enough for some devices.
 - The exam image loadtime is considerable big.
 - The API is not responding once hosted in github.

+## Technologies Used
+- HTML5
+- CSS
+- JavaScript
+- Markdown

+## Support and contact details

+If you have any questions or contributions, please reach me at.

+- gmail- giddykarugo@gmail.com

+- contact -0793003234

+- slack- Karugo-Murage